 The Narrator: Wil Wheaton

 The Vibe: Fertility rates in women are at a staggering low in this patriarchal American society of the slight future, which results in a slave trade.
 Women with the ability to conceive are kidnapped, bought, and owned by wealthy families to keep their lineage alive at the violent expense of everyone else.
 The scariest part is that Atwood does such an expert job at creating this world with rules that we begin to accept as not at all far-fetched and with the potential to unravel in our reality.
-Just don't let it get too much in your head while you're on the road, otherwise you may end up driving toward Canada like the protagonists do.
+Just don't let it get too much in your head while you're on the road, otherwise, you may end up driving toward Canada as the protagonists do.

 The Narrator: Claire Danes